 I fully recommend the Tout Terrain Singletrailer for the baby to preschooler in your life.
 The recommended age for this product is 3 months (with infant insert) up to 25 kg (about 55 lb or ~5 years old).
 Start ‘em young!

 Review and pictures by Lindsay Bliek, also known as This Mom Bikes.
 Lindsay is an avid family cyclist with two young girls and can be found cargo biking throughout central Calgary, Alberta and travelling by bike in the Rockies, BC, Québec, and beyond.
 Check out her blog for more reviews, ideas on biking with young kids, how to cargo bike, winter cycling tips, and trip reports.
 She can also be found on Instagram, Facebook, and Twitter.

-Please note that this is a sponsored post but that the reviewer highly values her integrity and all opinions are her own.
+Please note that this is a sponsored post as Lindsay was lent a Singletrailer to review but she has received no compensation for this post.
+The reviewer highly values her integrity and all opinions are her own.
 Lindsay has always wanted to own — or at least test — a Singletrailer; she finally got a chance when her youngest had almost outgrown it!